 Currently, Wealthsimple Cash offers:

-- High interest rate on every dollar in the account.
-Wealthsimple Cash pays 1.9% interest as a “non-promotional” rate.
-That’s among the best rates out there, and beats your typical big-bank savings account by 1% or more, including some of the major online-first banking options.
+- Good interest rate on every dollar in the account.
+Wealthsimple Cash pays 0.9% interest.
+That’s a decent rate—it beats your typical big-bank savings account, including some of the major online-first banking options, but isn’t competitive against some players like EQ Bank who still offer 2%.

 - No monthly fees and no minimum deposit amount.
 Enough said.